-One of Brazil’s important roles in the coffee industry is its significant contribution to the biodiversity of the world’s coffee species.
-Many varieties of naturally mutated or bred Arabica coffee were popular outside of Brazil’s borders and arrived in Latin America before global popularity.
+One of Brazil’s essential roles in the coffee industry is its significant contribution to the biodiversity of the world’s coffee species.
+Wide varieties of naturally mutated or bred Arabica coffee were popular outside of Brazil’s borders and arrived in Latin America before global popularity.

 Typically, the Caturra coffee tree, a dwarf mutant of the Bourbon coffee variety made by the Brazilian Institute of Agriculture (IAC), or the Mundo Nouvo variety that is popular in Central America is also bred from Brazilian coffee.

 From the beginning of history, during the colonial period of Europe, Brazilian coffee was grown for domestic supply and only exported from the beginning of the 19th century due to increased demand from the United States and other European countries.